Pinguecula: What It Is and How to Protect Your Eyes

 Frequently Asked Questions

-Rarely, a pinguecula will continue to grow until it forms a unique growth known as a pterygium.
+Rarely does a pinguecula continue to grow until it forms a unique growth known as a pterygium.
 A pterygium is just a more aggressive version of a pinguecula.
 It grows faster and has a raised, wedge-shaped look with visible blood vessels.
 It can occasionally spread throughout your cornea and compromise your vision.

 If you have a new growth on your eye and are unsure of its nature, see an eye care professional.
 Additionally, inform them if your pinguecula appears to be growing and changing, produces symptoms, or impairs your eyesight.
 Your doctor can look for any changes and suggest the best course of action.